CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-cli.md

 ### Use Case Scenarios
-This tool enables system administrators to interface with CenturyLink Cloud without programming with the API or the using the Control Portal.
+This tool enables system administrators to interface with Lumen Cloud without programming with the API or the using the Control Portal.
 Automation can be achieved using scripting and other automation tools.

-### Installation of CenturyLink Cloud CLI
+### Installation of Lumen Cloud CLI

 ***In order to make easy distintion between the two CLIs, clc-cli is the Python based tool and clc is the GO based tool.***

 **Python Based CLI**

 Installation instruction is available [here](//github.com/CenturyLinkCloud/clc-python-sdk).
-If pip is installed, then the following command will installed the CenturyLink Cloud Python SDK and CLI:
+If pip is installed, then the following command will installed the Lumen Cloud Python SDK and CLI:
 ```
 pip install clc-sdk
 ```